 | Average position | 40.7 | 34.2 | +6.5 |

-Impressions and clicks both grew ~30% — but CTR stayed essentially flat at 0.32%, while the average SERP position degraded by 6.5 places.
-The site is being shown to more searchers, but the marginal impression is converting at the same near-zero rate.
+Impressions and clicks both grew about 30%, but CTR stayed essentially flat at 0.32% while the average SERP position slipped by 6.5 places.
+The site is being shown to more searchers; the extra impressions are converting at the same near-zero rate.

 The position 4-15 zero-click cohort